 Some banks, brokers and other nominee record holders may be participating in the practice of "householding" proxy statements and annual reports.
-This means that only one copy of our Proxy Statement or 2019 Annual Report on Form 10-K may have been sent to multiple stockholders in your household.
+This means that only one copy of our Proxy Statement or 2020 Annual Report on Form 10-K may have been sent to multiple stockholders in your household.
 The Company will promptly deliver a separate copy of either document to you if you write or call the Company at the following address or telephone number:

-Celsion Corporation 997 Lenox Drive, Suite 100 Lawrenceville, New Jersey 08648 Attention: Corporate Secretary (609) 896-9100
+Celsion Corporation 997 Lenox Drive, Suite 100 Lawrenceville, New Jersey 08648

+Attention: Corporate Secretary (609) 896-9100

-If you would like to receive separate copies of the Company's 2019 Annual Report on Form 10-K and the Proxy Statement in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker, or other nominee record holder, or you may contact the Company at the address and telephone number set forth above.
+If you would like to receive separate copies of the proxy materials in the future, or if you are receiving multiple copies and would like to receive only one copy for your household, you should contact your bank, broker, or other nominee record holder, or you may contact the Company at the address and telephone number set forth above.